Suitability of the Pekingese for Different Types of Owners

 It's essential to remember that individual Pekingese dogs may have varying personalities and reactions to children.
 Some may be more tolerant and enjoy the company of well-behaved children, while others may prefer a quieter environment.
 When considering a Pekingese for a home with children, spend time with the dog beforehand to assess their compatibility with your family.

-In conclusion, Pekingese dogs can coexist with children in a household, but careful consideration of their temperament, socialization, and training is crucial.
+In conclusion, Pekingese dogs can coexist with children in a household, but careful consideration of their temperament, socialisation, and training is crucial.
 Proper supervision and education for both the dog and the children are essential to ensure a harmonious and safe living environment for everyone involved.
-If you're thinking of bringing a Pekingese into a home with children, consult with a reputable breeder or rescue organization to find a dog with a suitable temperament for your family.
+If you're thinking of bringing a Pekingese into a home with children, consult with a reputable breeder or rescue organisation to find a dog with a suitable temperament for your family.

 Suitability of the Pekingese for Indoor vs. Outdoor Living